dpbench/dpbench/scripts/README.md

 ```

 ## `set-irq.sh`
 This script enumerates all interrupts whose description matches a specific word in /proc/interrupts, and spreads them over the designated number of CPUs among the topmost ones.
 Each interrupt will be bound to a single core, to limit as much as possible the risk of overloading a core and switching to polling mode.
-It is limited to 64 cores.
+It is limited to 256 CPUs.
 For example, in order to assign eth0 IRQs to the topmost 8 CPUs:
 ```sh
 $ ./set-irq.sh eth0 8
 ```